Project-Counter/cop5/source/09-audit/03-timelines.rst

 Alternate year audits
 """""""""""""""""""""

 Some report providers are eligible to be audited once every 24 months.
 Specifically, report providers delivering COUNTER reports for a single platform, where that platform includes up to 150 books OR 15 journals OR one database, may apply to the Project Director for alternate year audit status.

-Report providers with historic permission to be audited in alternate years will also be considered but they MUST reapply to the Project Director for confirmation.
+Report providers with historic permission to be audited in alternate years for Release 5 of the Code of Pratice will also be considered for alternate year audit for R5.1, but they MUST reapply to the Project Director for confirmation.